markustyj/financ_market/README.md

 VAR - variance and value at risk stress test

-<b>Beta<\b> measures the sensitivity of a stock's returns to the returns of the overall market.
+<b>Beta</b> measures the sensitivity of a stock's returns to the returns of the overall market.
 A beta of 1 indicates that the security's price tends to move with the market.
 A beta greater than 1 indicates that the security is more volatile than the market.
 A negative beta indicates an inverse relationship with the market.